Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 • Property Damage Liability: Pays for damage to another person's vehicle or property that you cause

-Your policy limits should meet your state's minimum requirements at a minimum, though higher limits provide better protection.
-Common liability limits follow the 25/50/25 format (meaning $25,000 per person for bodily injury, $50,000 per accident for bodily injury, and $25,000 for property damage), but experts recommend higher limits like 100/300/100 for better financial protection.
+Your policy limits should meet your state's minimum requirements at a minimum, though higher limits provide better financial protection.
+Common liability limits follow the 25/50/25 format, but experts recommend higher limits like 100/300/100.
+See our guide on choosing the right liability limits for more guidance.

 Pincher's Pro Tip